dastarruer/search-engine/services/crawler/README.md

 # Crawler

-An implementation of a web-crawler, built entirely from scratch.
+An implementation of a web crawler, built entirely from scratch.

 ## Usage